ZYTO Scan & Treatment Reviews: The Good, The Bad & The Ugly

 A: Not to my knowledge.

 A: I have never tried the NES Health system on my family.
 Why not?
-First off, I don’t like the fact that they are selling products.
+First off, I don’t like the fact that they are pushing their own line of products.
 It makes me wonder if the results of the scan are real or just designed to sell their products.
 Second, you can’t scan in any of your own supplements.
 Figuring out which vitamins, minerals, drainage remedies, and detox remedies will work best is one of the main reasons we still do these energetic scans.
 Again, this makes me wonder if their scans are only designed to sell their products.
 As for the NES energetic treatments, I have yet to have an independent person tell me that they were helpful.
-I also know of one practitioner who used to use NES who has since switched to another technology.
+I also know of one practitioner who used NES who has since switched to another technology.

 Simon Yu MD, “The Accidental Cure,” 2010.